bradleynott/autoaugmentation/alternate_training/README.md

 The main difference is that **_this_** approach no longer utilizes a separate SageMaker Training Job script to launch the original training script.
 Here, we will simply start training with the training script itself.

 Additionally, you will see in the commands below that this code now works in Python 3.
-The main training script contains a context management modification to allow this to work.
+This change was made with a modification of `train_cifar_ps.py` and `data_utils.py`.
+In the main training script, `train_cifar_ps.py`, code is added to replace `contextlib.nested` which is deprecated in Python 3.
+In  `data_utils.py` the `unpickle` function is modified to utilize the Python 3 `pickle` library in place of the Python 2 `cPickle` library.

 **Note:** the training scripts in the `code` folder also differs from the SageMaker training code in that it incorporates additional data set names.